Opportunities for our Majors

 Departmental coursework related to research include ECON 191A-B: Senior Essay Seminar and ECON 199: Special Studies.

-The Senior Essay Seminar (Econ 191A-191B) is two quarters long with students taking 191A in the Spring then 191B in the Fall.
 The Seminar is for those of you with superior records who would like to learn how to do research and then write an original research paper.
 If you would like to build on your training through the pursuit of a research topic in an economics subfield of your choice, you should consider this Seminar.
 Completion of the two courses is part of the requirement for majors wishing to graduate with the phrase “with highest distinction” on their diplomas.

 The typical completed paper runs 5,000-7,500 words and can serve as a writing sample for graduate school and job applications and may even be submitted for publication in a peer-reviewed journal.
 Completing a research project and interacting closely with faculty and motivated peers is likely to be the most engaging, stimulating, and memorable part of your undergraduate training.